FallenAstaroth/stink/docs/en.md

   * [CMD](#CMD)

 ### Current features
-1. Collecting cookies and passwords of the following browsers: Chrome, Opera, Opera GX, Microsoft Edge.
+1. Collecting cookies and passwords of the following browsers:
+   - Chrome
+   - Opera
+   - Opera GX
+   - Microsoft Edge
-2. Sending collected data as an archive to Telegram.
+3. Sending collected data as an archive to Telegram.
-3. Running in a separate thread.
+4. Running in a separate thread.
-4. Screenshots.
+5. Screenshots.
-5. System information gathering.
+6. System information gathering.
-6. Collecting IP and other.
+7. Collecting IP and other.

 ### Future features
 1. Support for other browsers.